jamsoft/CMDRJamski-T16000M-FCS-HOTAS/README.md

 # Camera Controls

 There is a pretty full compliment of camera controls included in the mapping, including control for the free camera.
+See the cheat sheet for details on those.

 # Unmapped Controllers

 So far nothing has been mapped to the castle hat on the throttle but in a future version this could be used for the wingman controls.
+There are also a number of unmapped buttons which will eventually get used for things as the mapping evolves over time.

-# TARGET Software Issues
+# TARGET Software

-This supplied control scheme does not require TARGET to be installed.
+This control scheme does not require the Thrustmaster TARGET software to be installed.
 If you want to use this mapping you can safely uninstall the TARGET programming suite.

-When I first attempted to use the TARGET software the stick was rendered completely inoperable.
-The TARGET software installs and manages a virtual device and then controls the game through a profile.
+When I attempted to use the TARGET software the stick was rendered completely inoperable when using a TARGET profile.
+The TARGET software installs and manages a virtual DirectX device and then controls the game through that device.
 On many systems it seems that this virtual device is problematic and conflicts with Windows power management.

-If I find the need in the future to go deeper into the programming of this HOTAS I will investigate the power management issues some more and offer up some kind of batch file for configuring this but so far I have been happy with just plain mapping the physical controls of the HOTAS.
+If I find the need in the future to go deeper into the programming of this HOTAS I will investigate the power management issues some more and offer up some kind of batch file or advice for configuring this correctly but so far I have been happy with just  mapping the physical controls of the HOTAS.

 # Tweaks You May Need To Make